Maachi/Prowlist/README.md

 Note: Do not forget to run `pip freeze > requirements.txt` after adding any library or component

-## Installation Dev-Enviroment Instructions for MacOSX

-1. There is a remote database installed, updated with all migrations ready for you to develop, if the responses do not facilitate the dev work, you should install MySQL and properly set up your development environment.

-## Run the project
+## Run the application

+1. Install all dependencies `pip install -r requirements.txt`
-The application uses Django 1.8 run the following command line after changing a model Running the application
+2. Juest run the following command `./manage.py runserver --settings=prowlist.settings.development`
-`./manage.py migrate`

 ## Migrations